aimat-lab/ML4pXRDs/README.md

 In order to generate a dataset, a license for the ICSD database is needed.
 If you have the license and downloaded the database, you need to XXX.

-- TODO: How to simulate the ICSD
+- TODO: icsd_simulator.py:
-- TODO: How to generate statistics and dataset split (will take a while)
+This script can be used to simulate pXRD patterns of the ICSD database.
+Before running this script, make sure that you change the variables on top of this script file, the file `simulation_worker.py`, and `simulation_smeared.py`.

-- TODO: Talk about created run directory
+- TODO: submit_icsd_simulation_slurm.slr

 To generate a new dataset with prototype-based split, you first have to change `path_to_icsd_directory_cluster` or `path_to_icsd_directory_local` (depends on